The release of season 5 of the Grand Tour | Amazon cast, trailer, locations - Mash Viral

 Turn on, petrol heads: it seems that The Grand Tour, Amazon’s car-based reality show organized by Jeremy Clarkson, James May and Richard Hammond, is returning for a new round.

-Now that the fourth season has been released on Friday, December 13, 2019, it is clear that the series has undergone quite some major changes.
+Now that the fourth season has been released on Friday, December 13, 2019, it is clear that the series has undergone some pretty big changes.

 Although Amazon has not officially announced anything about the future of the show, some crew members have posted messages on Instagram that seem to confirm that the Grand Tour will not end soon.